List of moments of inertia

-Moment of inertia, denoted by I, measures the extent to which an object resists rotational acceleration about a particular axis, it is the rotational analogue to mass (which determines an object's resistance to linear acceleration).
-The moments of inertia of a mass have units of dimension ML2([mass] × [length]2).
-It should not be confused with the second moment of area, which is used in beam calculations.
-The mass moment of inertia is often also known as the rotational inertia, and sometimes as the angular mass.
+The moment of inertia, denoted by I, measures the extent to which an object resists rotational acceleration about a particular axis; it is the rotational analogue to mass (which determines an object's resistance to linear acceleration).
+The moments of inertia of a mass have units of dimension ML2 ([mass] × [length]2).
+It should not be confused with the second moment of area, which has units of dimension L4 ([length]4) and is used in beam calculations.
+The mass moment of inertia is often also known as the rotational inertia or sometimes as the angular mass.

 For simple objects with geometric symmetry, one can often determine the moment of inertia in an exact closed-form expression.
-Typically this occurs when the mass density is constant, but in some cases the density can vary throughout the object as well.
+Typically this occurs when the mass density is constant, but in some cases, the density can vary throughout the object as well.
 In general, it may not be straightforward to symbolically express the moment of inertia of shapes with more complicated mass distributions and lacking symmetry.
-When calculating moments of inertia, it is useful to remember that it is an additive function and exploit the parallel axis and perpendicular axis theorems.
+In calculating moments of inertia, it is useful to remember that it is an additive function and exploit the parallel axis and the perpendicular axis theorems.

-This article mainly considers symmetric mass distributions, with constant density throughout the object, and the axis of rotation is taken to be through the center of mass unless otherwise specified.
+This article considers mainly symmetric mass distributions, with constant density throughout the object, and the axis of rotation is taken to be through the center of mass unless otherwise specified.

 Moments of inertia

 Following are scalar moments of inertia.
-In general, the moment of inertia is a tensor, see below.
+In general, the moment of inertia is a tensor: see below.